 - This medicine may cause kidney problems, nerve problems, and hearing problems (like long-lasting hearing loss).
 This could even happen at normal doses.
-The risk of these problems may be higher if you already have kidney or hearing problems, if you get high doses of tobramycin (systemic), or if you get this medicine for a long time.
+The risk of these problems may be higher if you already have kidney or hearing problems, if you get high doses of tobramycin (systemic), or if you get tobramycin (systemic) for a long time.
 The risk may also be higher in older people, infants, or people who are dehydrated.
-Hearing loss can happen even after tobramycin is stopped.
+Hearing loss can happen even after tobramycin (systemic) is stopped.
 If you already have kidney problems or hearing problems, tell your doctor.
 Your doctor will watch you closely and may run hearing and kidney tests.
 Talk with your doctor.

-- Do not use this medicine if you are taking or have recently taken any drugs that can cause nerve, kidney, or hearing problems.
+- Do not use tobramycin (systemic) if you are taking or have recently taken any drugs that can cause nerve, kidney, or hearing problems.
 This may be drugs like amphotericin B, bacitracin, cephaloridine, cisplatin, colistin, cyclosporine, ethacrynic acid, furosemide, paromomycin, polymyxin B, vancomycin, viomycin, or other drugs like this one.
 There are many other drugs that can do this.
 Ask your doctor or pharmacist if you are not sure.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.
-If you are pregnant or you get pregnant while taking tobramycin, call your doctor right away.
+If you are pregnant or you get pregnant while taking tobramycin (systemic), call your doctor right away.

 Uses of Tobramycin: